-Some are based in the village but many travel to colleges or institutions nearby.
+Some students travel to colleges or institutions nearby.
 Often Quicken will work with that institution to ensure the qualifications are fully certified and recognised.
 Among the places where Kabubbu students are enrolled are: Tiner International School of Beauty; Mengo School of Nursing and Midwifery; Gayaza Technical College; YMCA, Kampala; Lutere College and Lady Vallery College.
-Sponsor a Student
+(Partner With a Vocational Student)

 - Animal husbandry